It’s a tornado, it’s a hurricane, no….it’s just The Gale Force Winds of Change in the world of publishing!

 Is coffee provided?
 “Bring Your Own Coffee!”
 Starbucks and Coffee Bean & Tea Leaf are both about a block from Bridges Academy.

-What is the coffee about?
+What is the chat about?
 Publishing!
 Anything that has to do with what happens once publishing happens.

-If you’re a LARA member and have thoughts, suggestions, or questions about the Published Author Coffee, our beloved president Maggie Marr would love to hear from you!
-Please use our handy LARA member comment form!
+If you’re a LARA member and have thoughts, suggestions, or questions about the Published Author Chat, our beloved president Maggie Marr would love to hear from you!
+Please use the handy LARA member comment form!

 Join us on March 15th for questions and answers about self-publishing from two very successful self-published authors who know what they’re talking about!